-Our management team has extensive operating and leadership experience in the airfreight, airline, aircraft leasing and logistics industries at companies such as United Airlines, US Airways, Lufthansa Cargo, GE Capital Aviation Services, Air Canada, Canadian Airlines, Cathay Pacific, Continental Airlines, ICF International, ASTAR Air Cargo, DHL and KLM Cargo, as well as the United States Army, Navy, Air Force and Federal Air Marshal Service.
-Our management team is led by William J. Flynn, who has over 40 years of experience in freight and transportation and has held senior management positions with several transportation companies.
-Prior to joining AAWW more than 12 years ago, Mr. Flynn was President and CEO of GeoLogistics, a global transportation and logistics enterprise.
+Our management team has extensive operating and leadership experience in the airfreight, airline, aircraft leasing and logistics industries at companies such as United Airlines, US Airways, Lufthansa Cargo, GE Capital Aviation Services, Air Canada, Canadian Airlines, American Airlines, JetBlue Airways, ICF International, ASTAR Air Cargo, DHL, KLM Cargo, Spirit Airlines, Singapore Airlines Cargo and China Cargo Airlines, as well as the United States Army, Navy, Air Force and Federal Air Marshal Service.
+In addition, our management team has a diversity of experience from other industries at companies such as Mastercard, PepsiCo, Moody's, Ralph Lauren, Kate Spade, Avon Products, New York Life Insurance, Hess and Unisys, as well as nationally recognized accounting and law firms.
+Our management team is led by John W. Dietrich, who has more than 30 years of experience in all facets of aviation and airline management.
+Mr. Dietrich has been with AAWW for over 20 years, including the last 13 years as Executive Vice President and Chief Operating Officer, and General Counsel for 4 years prior to that.